gohugoio/hugo/content/templates/homepage.md

 all site content accessible from `.Data.Pages`.
 Details on how to use the list of pages can be found in the [Lists Template](/templates/list/).

+Note that a home page can also have a content file with frontmatter,  see [Source Organization]({{< relref "overview/source-directory.md#content-for-home-page-and-other-list-pages" >}}).

 ## Which Template will be rendered?
 Hugo uses a set of rules to figure out which template to use when rendering a specific page.